 If you are using a RAC deployment, you can configure your transmess entry to work with the RAC.
-For an example of a RAC entry, see "Support for Oracle Real Application Cluster" on page 125.
+For an example of a RAC entry, see "Support for Oracle Real Application Cluster" on page 122.

-- The OMi servers access the Oracle Server using the JDBC thin driver.
-The JDBC thin driver does not support a firewall connection that is net8/9 compliant, and therefore allows for SQL data transmission only. - The Easy Connect Naming method eliminates the need to look up names in the tnsnames.ora files for TCP/IP environments.
+The OMi servers access the Oracle Server using the JDBC thin driver.
+The JDBC thin driver does not support a firewall connection that is net8/9 compliant, and therefore allows for SQL data transmission only.

+The Easy Connect Naming method eliminates the need to look up names in the tnsnames.ora files for TCP/IP environments.
 For details, see the Oracle Database Net Services Administrator's Guide in the Oracle documentation set of your release.

-Oracle Server and Client Requirements
+Oracle Server and Client requirements

-For the Oracle Server and Client versions and operating system platforms that are supported for working with OMi, see "Software Requirements" on page 61.
+For the Oracle Server and Client versions and operating system platforms that are supported for working with OMi, see Support Matrices for Operations Center products.

-Setting Oracle Initialization Parameters
+Setting Oracle initialization parameters

-For a list of recommended settings for Oracle server initialization parameters, see "Oracle Parameter Settings" on page 69.
+For a list of recommended settings for Oracle server initialization parameters, see "Oracle parameter settings" on page 66.

-Part IV: Deploying and Maintaining the PostgreSQL Server Databases
+Part IV: Deploying and maintaining the PostgreSQL Server databases

-Chapter 14: PostgreSQL Deployment Overview
+Chapter 14: PostgreSQL deployment overview